Understanding Stunt Driving Charges in Ontario

 - Legal Fees: Depending on your defense, costs can vary but are often a fraction of the long-term financial burden.

-In the next section, we’ll guide you through the steps to take if you’ve been charged with stunt driving, ensuring you’re prepared to protect your future.
+Let us learn the steps to take if you’ve been charged with stunt driving, ensuring you’re prepared to protect your future.

-What to Do If You’re Charged with Stunt Driving in Ontario
+What to Do If You’re Charged with Stunt Driving in Ontario?

 A stunt driving charge is serious, but how you respond can make a significant difference in the outcome.
 The steps you take after being charged can help protect your license, finances, and future.